project-gemmi/gemmi/docs/sym.rst

   between editions of ITfC, and between sgtbx and :file:`syminfo.lib`.

 After contemplating all the possibilities we ended up implementing the most complex solution: Hall symbols.
+The relative complexity does not mean it is slow: translating a Hall notation to generators takes less than a microsecond on a typical desktop machine.
+Closing a group is also below a microsecond for most of the groups, and up to a few microseconds for the highest symmetry group Fm3̅m (Gemmi uses Dimino's algorithm for this).

 Operations generated from a Hall symbol are stored in an object (``struct GroupOps``) with two lists: symmetry operations